New home warranty

 The New Home Buyer Protection Act requires builders to provide home warranty coverage on all new residential homes, including condominiums, manufactured homes and recreational properties.

 The act does not cover dormitories, care facilities, work camps or hotels.
-The act does not apply to homes built on or relocated to First Nations reserves.
+The act does not apply to homes built on or relocated to federal lands such as First Nations reserves or National Parks.

 Builders are responsible for making sure the home is enrolled with a warranty provider and that the warranty coverage meets legislated requirements.
 Homes under warranty are registered.